Vangelis Zougris

-Evangelos "Vangelis" Zougris (Greek: Ευάγγελος "Βαγγέλης" Ζούγρης, alternate spelling: Vaggelis; born October 14, 2004) is a Greek basketball player for the Louisville Cardinals.
+Evangelos "Vangelis" Zougris (Greek: Ευάγγελος "Βαγγέλης" Ζούγρης, alternate spelling: Vaggelis; born October 14, 2004) is a Greek college basketball player for the Saint Mary's Gaels of the West Coast Conference (WCC).
+He previously played for the Louisville Cardinals.
 Zougris has also represented the senior men's Greek national team.
-Zougris can play at either the power forward or center positions.

 Early life and youth career

 Zougris was born on 14 October 2004, in Peristeri, a suburb of Athens, Greece.
 As a youth in Greece, the first competitive sport that Zougris participated in was football.
 He began playing football at the age of 6, when he joined the youth academies of the Greek club AO Kipoupoli.
 He played youth football with the club, at the position of centre-back, until the age of 15.

 With the help of Sofia Kligkopoulou, who represented the senior Greek women's national basketball team at the 2004 Athens Summer Olympics, Zougris, at the age of 15, began his club basketball career, after he joined the youth teams of the Greek club Peristeri Athens, in 2018.
 Zougris attended the 13th General High School, in Peristeri, Athens, Greece.